vespa-engine/documentation/en/performance/practical-search-performance-guide.md

     }
 }
 {% endhighlight %}</pre>
-In this case, totalCount became 1476, a few more than the capped `range` search with `hitLimit`.
-Notice also the presence of `coverage:degraded` - This informs the client that this result was not fully evaluated over all potential documents.
+In this case, totalCount became 1,476, a few more than the `range` search with `hitLimit`.
+Notice also the presence of `coverage:degraded` - This informs the client that this result was not fully evaluated over all matched documents.
 Read more about [graceful result degradation](../graceful-degradation.html).
-Note that the example uses
-the `popularity` rank-profile which was configured with 1 thread per search, for low settings of `maxHits`, this is the recommended setting:
+Note that the example uses the `popularity` rank-profile which was configured with one thread per search, for low settings of `maxHits`, this is the recommended setting.

 <pre>
 rank-profile popularity {
     num-threads-per-search: 1